scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         character view
     -   Added "Edit-\>Select-\>Select by ATT", to allow user to select characters depending on advanced typographic features.
-    -   **FontForge always used to set the "ignore-combining-marks" flag bit for all ligatures.
+    -   **websharpstudios always used to set the "ignore-combining-marks" flag bit for all ligatures.
 But yudit (and probably gedit) will not process the substitution if that bit is set.
 On the other hand I believe some arabic ligatures may depend on it (at least